michaelnmmeyer/mascara/README.md

 The [`examples`](https://github.com/michaelnmmeyer/mascara/tree/master/examples)
 directory contains concrete usage examples.
 Compile these files with `make`, and use them like so:

+* Split a text into extended grapheme clusters:

+        $ examples/graphemes हृदय
+        हृ
+        द
+        य

 * Split a sentence into tokens: